 Moderators: Paula Bogantes, Minister, Ministry of Science, Innovation, Technology and Telecommunications, Costa Rica Paula Acosta, Institutional Capacity of State Division Chief, IDB

-Costa Rican Authority.
-TBD
+Costa Rican Authorities

 The Government of Costa Rica, the OECD, and the IDB are hosting this workshop as part of the process to develop an AI Policy Toolkit, aimed at offering region-specific resources and practical guidance to design and implement AI policies.
 Spearheaded by Costa Rica as the 2025 OECD Ministerial Council Meeting Chair, the Toolkit's development is being led by the OECD and receives support from several governments and entities.
 This is the second workshop in a series of regional workshops planned for 2025 and 2026.
 Other co-creation workshops are planned to take place in Africa and in the Middle East.